-Well, follow this formula and we can figure out how much you should be saving each month based on their individual goals.
+If you follow the formula listed below, we can figure out how much you should be saving each month based on their individual goals.
 Ideally, this will be done prior to finishing training.

 - Determine the age at which you’d like to be able to retire.
-Use the Kinder Questions, if you haven’t painted the big picture of your financial life yet.
+Use the Kinder Questions, if you haven’t figured this out yet.

 - Then, determine how much you would like to be able to spend in retirement annually.
-(This assumes, of course, that you are debt free – because you read websites like this one.
-So, spending in retirement should only account for travel, food, leisure, utilities, taxes, health care, etc).
+(This assumes, of course, that you are debt free – hopefully through refinancing your student loans).
+If you are debt free, spending in retirement should only account for travel, food, leisure, utilities, taxes, health care, etc.

 - Multiply the annual spending from number 2 by 25 for a typical retirement at age 60-65.
 Multiply by 30 for an early retirement (to be conservative).